 Royal National Park

 Bring a picnic hamper if you're spending the day at Royal National Park unless you know where to get food — and this could mean small cafes and kiosks at Audley, Garie Beach or Wattamolla, or head just outside the park to Bundeena or Stanwell Park, or back on the highway at Heathcote.
 There are a number of walking tracks in Royal National Park and you can hire a boat at Audley if you want to paddle in and along the river.
 Take the Princes Highway south from Sydney and watch for the turnoff (this is in the suburb of Loftus, but you may not know this unless you're looking at a map) into the park.
-A park fee per vehicle is charged.
+A parking fee per vehicle is charged.
 The park appended Royal to its name after a visit by Queen Elizabeth II in 1954, just two years after becoming queen.

 03 of 08